-Mark A. Leon: Writer, poet, blogger, social media/branding consultant, life geek, mildly good photographer, passionate fan of Cinnamon Toast Crunch, possessor of rocks and benches and a lefty.
+Mark A. Leon: Writer, poet, blogger, social media/branding consultant, life geek, mildly good photographer, passionate fan of Cinnamon Toast Crunch, possessor of rocks and benches and slightly obsessed with sunrises.

 Minta Pavliscsak: A true Charlestonian explorer who has a passion for finding the new and unusual around the Lowcountry.
 Her blend of storytelling and photography adds a new look at the Charleston area.
 She is also an avid smiler and hugger, loves Winnie the Pooh, animals and children.